Halim-bou/alx-higher_level_programming/README.md

-This repo is for all Python project and tasks.
+This repo is for all project higher level programminglanguages (python SQL JavaScript)